bruno-iorio/Concept/Reporting/Alexandre_Bismuth.md

 # Alexandre Bismuth Reporting File

 Part of the Backend Team.
 Working on the Data Organisation & Storage, the Search bar, the Kernel implementation, and the text editor.
 Details of each of these features can be found in the Week 1 report.
 Please note that most of my work is not in this repository, but in the Backend repository.
+I would also like to add that my handed in individual report is globally much clearer and more consistent, even if it doesn't capture the exact progress and thought process I had every week regarding the project.

 ## Week 1